space-mvc/api-example/README.md

 ## For best testing purposes

 It would be a good idea to take a look at the seed data to get an idea of what is queryable via the api

+Please feel free to add more seed data